 Comprehending the code Right now, set another breakpoint at line 17, and run the program again.
 Practice using the three tracing commands, and try to see how the algorithm is executing (it's usually helpful to have the code itself open in another window).
-My implementation of solvefrog is a recursive backtracking algorithm like we discussed in class yesterday, meaning that it recursively tries one thing and, if that turns out not to work, backs up and tries a different thing instead.
+My implementation of solvefrog is what's called a "backtracking" algorithm, meaning that it recursively tries one thing and, if that turns out not to work, backs up and tries a different thing instead.
 Note the similarities to other recursive algorithms we've seen, and use the debugger to help you understand what's going on with the call stack.
 In the space below, draw a box trace diagram of the call stack, at some point when the stack is four function-calls deep.
 Remember that each stack frame includes any local variables and parameters.
 (And definitely use the debugger to help you figure out what you'll need to draw!)
 Spend some time digging deeper and looking at the Leapfrog class.
 In particular, the makeMove method; it is short because it hands off a lot of work to other code.
 What is it doing?
 For each part of makeMove that is "handed off" to some other piece of code, write a short description (in English) of what's happening there.
 (Hint: make use of the method descriptions!)
-Look through all the provided files-.cpp files, .h files, the .u files, and the Makefile.
-In the space below, write down filenames and line numbers of any C++ syntax or usage that you haven't seen before or don't understand.
-In each case, write down your best guess as to what it does or why it's there.
-There are a few things I intentionally put in the code that I hadn't shown you yet; part of learning to read code is being able to identify unfamiliar language features, make some educated guesses about them, and then ask someone about them to confirm your understanding.
 Handing in No electronic handin this week; but be sure to bring this lab handout with you to class tomorrow, as we'll be discussing your diagrams, and I'll answer questions/confirm guesses about the unfamiliar C++ features.
 Credit: Frog image by Vectorportal.com